-There are two known populations of this sedge and approximately ten historical populations.
-The current range is limited to the mid-Hudson Valley.
+There are at least 20 known populations of this sedge and probably more exist.
+There are approximately ten historical populations.
+The current range is limited to the Hudson Valley and New York City.
 There has been confusion with the identification due to taxonomic changes and some people not keying specimens to variety (e.g. Carex grisea used to be called Carex amphibolia var. turgida, but many specimens are not keyed to variety).
 These plants tend to be in low-lying wet areas that are subject to periodic inundation.
 There may be some threat from invasive species and habitat alteration.

 One extant site is near an area where recreational activities take place but it is unclear if these activities are impacting the population of Carex amphibola.
 Other potential threats are unclear.

-There are ten historical populations of this sedge in New York.
 Surveys of these populations would help get a better understanding of how this sedge is doing in New York.
 There have also been past errors in the circumscription of this species (Naczi 1999), therefore all specimens of this species should be verified.
-In addition, specimens of Carex grisea should be re-examined to determine if any of them are in fact Carex amphibola.
+In addition, specimens of Carex grisea and Carex styloflexa should be re-examined to determine if any of them are in fact Carex amphibola.